-Here is a collection of exercises to help ensure a proper "foundation" to your pelvic floor & core's recovery and health:
+Pregnancy and child-birth can be hard on your body, here our pelvic floor specialist gives a collection of exercises to help ensure a proper foundation to your pelvic floor and core muscle recovery and health.